kareemkasem/KTControl/Mongodb Schemas/attendance.md

                     description: "must be a number and is required" },
                 day: {
-                    bsonType: "date",
+                    bsonType: "string",
-                    description: "must be a date and is required" },
+                    description: "must be a string and is required" },
                 clockIn: {
                     bsonType: "date",